TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

 For the second case of *Single Table Inheritance* beside creation of the table there is an additional configuration effort needed.
-Furthermore the table must have an additional field, that contains the type of the stored database tupel.
+Furthermore the table must have an additional field, that contains the type of the stored database tuple.
 The table definition schematically looks like this:

 .. code-block:: guess